 His debut album, After School Session, produced by the Chess brothers, featured a variety of musicians including Johnson, Ebby Hardy, Jimmy Rogers, Willie Dixon, Otis Spann and Fred Below.
 The effort was tailored toward a youthful market featuring comedic cut-up lyrics, rhythmically intricate guitar parts and stand-alone solos in effortless anthems like "School Days," "Too Much Monkey Business," "Wee Wee Hours," "Roll Over Beethoven" and "Thirty Days."

-The Rolling Stones' Keith Richards, a big fan, said, "Chuck Berry always was the epitome of rhythm and blues playing, rock 'n' roll playing.
+Keith Richards of the Stones, a big fan, said, "Chuck Berry always was the epitome of rhythm and blues playing, rock 'n' roll playing.
 It was beautiful and effortless, and his timing was perfection.
 He is rhythm supreme.
 He plays that lovely double-string stuff, which I got down a long time ago but I'm still getting the hang of.
 Later I realized why he played that way - because of the sheer physical size of the guy.
 I mean, he makes one of those big Gibsons look like a ukulele!"

-Berry had a number of legal battles in his life.
+Berry fought a number of legal situations arise in his life.
 He was arrested in high school for stealing a car and robbing convenience stores.
 He received his GED in prison and was released at age 21.
-He was imprisoned under the Mann Act in the early 1960s for having sexual intercourse with a minor and again in 1979 for tax evasion.
+He was imprisoned under the Mann Act in the early 1960s for having sexual intercourse with a minor and in 1979 for tax evasion.
 He continued to make music behind bars, writing "Thirty Days," "Nadine" and "No Particular Place to Go."

 Expressing his disagreement with the charges, "Thirty Days" included the lyrics, "If I don't get no satisfaction from the judge/I'm gonna take it to the FBI and voice my grudge/If they don't give me no consolation/I'm gonna take it to the United Nations/I'm gonna see that you be back home in 30 days."